mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Some points now.

--  there is alternation between perpectives, and concepts but here it is not explicitly taught.
+-  there is alternation between perspectives, and concepts but here it is not explicitly taught.
 -  it could be taught.
 -  I contend that overall, that facilitators can make use this mapping to make inform choices.